threatstack/threatstack-helm/README.md

 * `rulesets`              :: The list of Threat Stack rulesets that the againt container should run with.
 The single-quotes in the double-quotes are intentional and not optional.
 * `additionalSetupConfig` :: A list of command line arguments used when the agent container registers itself with the Threat Stack platform.
 See official documentation for details.
 * `additionalConfig`      :: A list of command line arguments used when the agent container starts running.
 See official documentation for details.
+* `podSecurityPolicyEnabled` :: If `true`, will create a pod security policy and configure the cluster role rules with that policy.
+* `daemonset.priorityClassName` :: Optionally set the priority class name for the daemonset pods.
+Note that priority classes are not created via this helm chart.

 ### Contributing enhancements/fixes